 If you start a new spousal relationship after you have started to receive your pension, you new spouse will not be eligible for a survivor pension.

-At retirement, you may have chosen a pension payment option with a minimum of 60 monthly payments.
-This option provides you with a lifetime monthly pension with at least 60 payments.
+At retirement, you may choose a pension payment option that provides a minimum of 60, 120, or 180 monthly payments.
 For example, let’s assume you chose a lifetime pension with a minimum of 60 monthly payments and died after receiving 12 pension payments.
-In such circumstances, your beneficiary or estate would receive the current value of the unpaid 48 pension payments as a lump sum.
+In such circumstances, your beneficiary or estate would receive the current value of the unpaid 48 pension payments as a lump sum payments.

-You may change your beneficiary at any time before receiving the minimum number of payments by completing a new Designation of Beneficiary form.
-You may also name a new beneficiary if your designated beneficiary dies before you by filling out a new Designation of Beneficiary form and submitting it to InBenefits.
+You may change your beneficiary at any time before receiving the minimum number of payments through the My InSite member portal or by completing a new Designation of Beneficiary form.
+You may also name a new beneficiary if your designated beneficiary dies before you by using the online MyInSite member portal or completing a new Designation of Beneficiary form and submitting it to InBenefits.

 If your beneficiary(ies) dies before you and you do not name a new beneficiary(ies), any death benefit from the NHRIPP will be paid to your estate where it may be subject to probate fees, estate taxes and creditors.

 During retirement, if you change your address or personal information – please don’t forget to let us know because we use this information to contact you.
-You can update all your information by contacting InBenefits.
-You can also update your information directly using the member portal.
-You can access the portal by clicking on the member sign-in button at the top of this page.
+You can update all your information on the My InSite member portal.

 The Income Tax Act does not permit you to receive a pension and accrue pension benefits in the same plan at the same time.